-Apcera supports Terraform version 0.8.8 for installing Apcera EE on OpenStack Liberty.
+Apcera supports Terraform version 0.8.8 for installing Apcera on OpenStack Liberty.

 To verify Terraform installation run the following command:

-Download the Apcera EE installation files for OpenStack and unzip them to a local directory.
+Download the Apcera installation files for OpenStack and unzip them to a local directory.

 CD to the working directory where you extracted the installation files.